Oil prices dip on fears Middle East spat could harm OPEC cuts

 While there was a dip in OPEC supplies between February and April, a report on Monday by Thomson Reuters Oil Research said OPEC shipments likely jumped to 25.18 million bpd in May, up over 1 million bpd from April.

-Brent futures are still down about 7 per cent from their open on May 25, when OPEC opted to extend production cuts into 2018.
+Brent futures are down about 7 per cent from their open on May 25, when OPEC opted to extend production cuts into 2018.

 Crude output in the United States, which is not participating in the cuts, has jumped more than 10 per cent since mid-2016 to 9.34 million bpd, close to levels of top producers Saudi Arabia and Russia.